Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/proposal/proposalT1.md

 # Problem description

+For detailed project presentation please see the pdf of the slides.

 The aim of this project is to investigate a way to chill water before distribution from a Majicom kiosk.
 The kiosks have been loated in tropical areas and require a way of cooling the water independently of temperature and humidity.
 This leads to 2 possibilities: active and passive cooling.

 # Presentation of the proposal